neos-modding-group/NeosModLoader/doc/config.md

 - Saving a config to disk

 Behind the scenes, configs are saved to a `nml_config` folder in the Neos install directory.
 The `nml_config` folder contains JSON files, named after each mod dll that defines a config.
 End users and mod developers do not need to interact with this JSON directly.
 Mod developers should use the API exposed by NeosModLoader.
 End users should use interfaces exposed by configuration management mods.

+## Overview
+- Mods may define a configuration
+- Configuration items must be declared alongside the mod itself.
+You cannot change your configuration schema at runtime.
+- Configuration items may be of any type, however, there are considerations:
+  - Json.NET is used to serialize the configuration, so the type must be JSON-compatible (e.g. no circular references).
+Lists, Sets, and Dictionary<string, T> will work fine.
+  - Using complex types will make it more difficult for configuration manager UIs to interface with your mod.
+For best compatibility keep things simple (primitive types and basic collections)
+- Reading/writing configuration values is done in-memory and is extremely cheap.
+- Saving configuration to disk is more expensive but is done infrequently

 ## Working With Your Mod's Configuration